Esmanurrr/ReDoMusic/README.md

 - **Search Bar:**
   Allows users to search products by their names, ensuring quick and precise results for effortless navigation.

+- **Details Page**
+   A detail page that opens when the products are clicked has been created.

+- **Hot New**
+    A 'Hot New' page has been added, listing the latest 3 products from each category.

 ## Project Features (Detailed)
 - **Navigation Property and Entity Relationship:**
   In our created project, we established a one-to-many relationship between each instrument and its category and vice versa.
 This is because we will create multiple instruments within each category.